Duijvestein Bootmasters presents the 3D-footscan

 This is how we find the perfect shoe for your feet

 We have been making custom-made shoes since 1955.
 Throughout those years, we have continued to improve our techniques and keep up with the latest developments.
-For example, we have introduced a 3D-foot scan in our shops in The Hague, Landgraaf and Zoetermeer.
+For example, we have introduced a 3D-foot scan in our shops in The Hague, Landgraaf and Zoetermeer and in the Mount by Duijvestein shops in Amsterdam, Rucphen and Terneuzen.
 With this, we combine our knowledge with a digital scan.
 The 3D scan enables us to make a very extensive analysis of your feet.
 The scanner measures your feet to the millimetre, from your big toe to your calf.
 Based on this scan, we can determine exactly which shoe will best fit your foot shape.
 And if the standard shape of the shoe does not match your foot shape well enough, we will adapt the inner and outer shoe to your wishes.

 How does the 3D-foot scan work exactly?

 You put on two brightly coloured socks, one yellow and one green, which come up to your knees.
 The socks have a grid pattern, which ensures that your feet and lower legs can be accurately portrayed.
 On the device, you fill in details such as your age, height and weight.
 Finally, you also enter your e-mail address so that you can receive the scan in your inbox.

 Once all the data has been entered, the 3D scan can begin!
 With a bright light on, the camera rotates 360 degrees around your feet.
 In just a few moments, the scan is complete and you can see your feet and lower legs on the screen.
 The size of your foot is measured in centimetres - to the nearest millimetre.
 The combination of the 3D scan and our knowledge means that out of the 90 models of shoes that we have in stock, we only need to try on 3 models instead of 8.
 Measuring is knowing!